 (sv: Grönbena), five Black-Tailed Godwits (rödspovar)

 and five Common Snipes (enkelbeckasiner).
 The godwits

-belong to the most common subspecies (ssp. limosa); cf the Islandic kind
+belong to the most common subspecies (ssp. limosa); cf those seen in the

 Leica-Panasonic 20–60 and 50–200 mm lenses; close-ups with Canon 400/5.6